Hiring the Best People for Your Agency

 - Do not hesitate to interview as many as 20 candidates to fill one

-key position.
+key position (to the extent your agency's rules permit).
 Remember: your hiring decision

 could have implications for the chemistry and effectiveness of your work unit for the next 20-30 years.